shekharc3/shekharc3.github.io/_teaching/2014-spring-teaching-4.md

 date: 2021-09-16
 location: "Cambridge,Massachusetts"
 ---
-This course attracts graduate students and advanced undergraduates from MIT and Harvard departments with interests in environmental justice, environmental ethics, analytical tools for environmental assessment, and strategies for collaborative decision-making.
+This course attracted graduate students and advanced undergraduates from MIT and Harvard departments with interests in environmental justice, environmental ethics, analytical tools for environmental assessment, and strategies for collaborative decision-making.
 I served as the Teaching Assistant to Professor [Larry Susskind](https://lawrencesusskind.mit.edu/) for this course.